 Seeking an associate, bachelor’s, master’s, doctorate, or professional degree is supported by financial aid.
 However, some certificate programs, while degree-seeking, are not eligible for aid due to their limited time in school and limits on direct employment improvement.
-Students in certificate programs should speak with One Stop about their eligibility.
+Students in certificate programs should speak with Enrollment Services about their eligibility.

 Of course, being suspended from your academic program is a concern.
 And it also means loss of financial aid because you are no longer considered matriculated.
 Your academic advisor will also help you understand ruled to be in good academic standing for your program.

 Most students receive their award offer prior to the start of the term.
 It is always helpful to have your aid in place ahead of the term to have aid assistance by the billing due dates.
 At the same time, you can be eligible for aid even after the term begins.
 Work with Enrollment Services in cases of later applications or process completion to know deadlines important for you to remain eligible for possible aid sources for the term.